Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Tampa Bay's games this season have gone over 50 points five of seven times.

-- New Orleans has combined with its opponents to score more than 50 points in one game this season.
+- New Orleans' games have gone over 50 points in just one opportunity this season.

 - Sunday's total is 6.6 points lower than the two team's combined 56.6 points per game average.

-- These two squads combine to allow 37.8 points per game, 12.2 fewer than this contest's over/under.
+- This contest's over/under is 12.2 points above the 37.8 these two squads combine to allow per game this season.

-- The Buccaneers and their opponents have scored an average of 50.9 points per game in 2020, 0.9 more than Sunday's total.
+- Buccaneers games this season feature an average total of 50.9 points, a number 0.9 points higher than Sunday's over/under.

-- The 44.3 PPG average total in Saints games this season is 5.7 points fewer than this game's over/under.
+- In 2020, games involving the Saints have averaged a total of 44.3 points, 5.7 fewer than this game's set over/under.

 Buccaneers stats and trends

-- This season, the Buccaneers have an against the spread record of 3-3 in their six games as a favorite of 5.5 points or more.
+- The Buccaneers have been favored by 5.5 points or more six times this season and are 3-3 ATS in those contests.

-- Tampa Bay's games this year have gone over the point total four times in seven opportunities (57.1%).
+- Tampa Bay's games this year have gone over the total in four out of seven opportunities (57.1%).

 - Tampa Bay is 3-4 against the spread and 6-1 overall in games when it scores more than 16.8 points.